-4 Activities leading to the restoration of disaster-stricken tangible cultural properties treatment operations performed on cultural properties affected by the recent disaster.
+4 Activities leading to the restoration of disaster-stricken tangible cultural Properties

+I have already given an overview of rescue, temporary storage, and emergency treatment operations performed on cultural properties affected by the recent disaster.
 I also mentioned the desalination treatment to be performed as the second stage of emergency treatment.
 These activities are not sufficient to restore the value of these folk objects that are local cultural properties.
-In order to restore their value, I believe the following eight steps are needed3.
+In order to restore their value, I believe the following 8 steps are needed [Hidaka 2011].